Salt Creek Falls

 Description:

-Salt Creek Falls is Oregon's second tallest waterfall (at 286 ft.) and quite a sight to see!
-What's great about this hike, is that you can choose to hike a 4.5 mile loop or you can add some extra mileage to the loop by taking an out and back trail to see Fall Creek Falls and Vivian Lake. (*Keep in mind you can only do the shorter loop in the winter, as the trail up to Vivian Lake is not marked with snow season tree markers).
+The Salt Creek Falls and Diamond Creek Falls Loop is a short but spectacular trail that offers views of some of the most amazing waterfalls in the area.
+This hike is great for summer and fall hiking, as well as winter and early spring snowshoeing.
+Salt Creek Falls is Oregon's second tallest waterfall (286 ft.) and quite a sight to see!
+What's great about this hike, is that you can choose to hike a 3.75 mile loop or you can add 2.6 miles to the hike (making it a 6.4 mile hike) by taking an out and back trail to see Fall Creek Falls. *Keep in mind you can only do the shorter loop in the winter and early spring, as the trail up to Lower Fall Creek Falls is not marked with snow season trail markers.

 |

-From the lookout platform you will hike 1.4 miles along Fall Creek (which later joins Salt Creek).
-This stretch of woods is incredibly beautiful, especially in the winter time.
-After a little while in the woods, the views open up to your left and you can see some magnificent views of the steep Salt Creek Falls canyon below.
+After checking out Diamond Creek Falls you will hike 1 mile along Fall Creek (which later joins Salt Creek).
+After a little while in the forest, the views open up to your left and you can see magnificent views of the steep Salt Creek Falls canyon below.
 You can also see the hills beyond to the north, and on a clear day you can see the ski runs of Willamette Pass.

-After catching some breathtaking views, you will hike another 0.2 miles and come across Too Much Bear Lake.
+After catching the breathtaking views, you will hike 0.1 miles and come across Too Much Bear Lake.
 If you are just doing the loop, this is a great place to have a picnic lunch.
-In the winter the lake is pure white covered in snow.
-Right after the lake, you will end the loop and cross the bridge again.
+In the winter the lake is frozen over and covered in snow.
+0.3 miles after the lake you will end the loop and cross the bridge again and right after crossing the bridge, instead of going back to your car, take a left to get to the Salt Creek Falls viewing platform.

 |